Nirvikalpa108/vending-machine/README.md

 ### Customer
 * As a customer, I would like to read a list of the **products and their prices**, so that I can determine what I would like to buy.

-*As soon as the programme begins, the hash which contains the list of products and their prices will be printed to the console.*
+*There is a list of products and prices.*
 * As a customer, I would like to **make a selection**, so that I can purchase a snack.

-*The programme prints the request, "Type the name of one snack which you would like to buy".
-The user can type the name of one snack that they want, which should be typed in exactly the same way that it is contained in the hash.*
+*One product can be selected and it's price returned to the user.*
 * As a customer, I would like to know **which money denominations** are in the vending machine, so that I can input the correct amount of money and receive change that is available in the machine.

-*The programme says "no change is given" and asks for "exact payment only".
-This feature will be improved, along with many others, in the future!
-See the [Forthcoming Progressive Enhancements](https://github.com/Nirvikalpa108/vending-machine/blob/master/README.md#forthcoming-progressive-enhancements) section for further details.*
+*There is a list of money denominations currently in the vending machine.*
 * As a customer, each time I enter money into the machine, I would like to be told my **oustanding balance** so I know how much I have left to pay.

-*the user is prompted to add money into the machine, until the outstanding balance is zero or less.*
+*It is possible to pay money into the machine.
+Each time this is done, an outstanding balance is given until this is zero or less.
+In a **Forthcoming Progressive Enhancement**, change will be calculated and given.*

 ### Owner
 * As an owner, I can read a list of all the **product names and their quantities** currently inside the vending machine, so that I can determine what I need to re-stock.